Eugenics Record Office: Controversy

 Eugenics was and continues to be a controversial issue due to the pressure radical eugenicists put on the government to pass legislation that would restrict the liberties of the people who had traits that could be considered undesirable.
 Specifically, the ERO dedicated its resources to the restriction of immigrants and the forced sterilization of individuals deemed to have undesirable characteristics.
 They promoted their ideas through the distribution of propaganda that came in the form of images and information packets.

 Something else that caused tension within and surrounding the ERO was Harry H. Laughlin's radical policy suggestions.
 He was known for presenting fraudulent evidence to support policies of forced sterilization and was known for dogmatism.
 For instance, after being appointed to House committee for immigration, Harry H. Laughlin attempted to convince the committee that there were lower quality genes coming from southern and eastern parts of Europe.
 Consequently, the Johnson-Reed Act was passed in 1924 which prevented immigration from these areas.
 Harry Laughlin also advocated for compulsory sterilization on the state level.
 Over 35 states approved of these laws and numerous people were sterilized before the laws were repealed.
 Furthermore, the rise of Nazism in the 1930s and their use of and belief in eugenics led to opposition to the American program.
 The ERO finally being closed in 1939.
 Harry Laughlin's policies were used in Germany where forced sterilization laws were passed.
 The result of these laws led to the sterilization of 400,000 individuals.
 Adolf Hitler also referred to American eugenics in his memoir, Mein Kampf.
 He claimed non-Aryan races to be subordinate and compulsory sterilization was justified in his view as a result.

 Many government officials who were proponents of the ERO sought to implement forced sterilization laws.
 For example, Menendez Ramos, governor of Puerto Rico in the 1930s, established sterilization laws for Puerto Rican women.
 The intent was to battle generational poverty and increase economic utility among Puerto Ricans.
 Some historians say these laws were implemented in order to supposedly prevent the gene pool from being pervaded by Latino blood.
 In addition, in 1927, the U.S. Supreme Court claimed that sterilizing disabled citizens does not violate the Constitution.
-While these laws were ultimately repealed, a large majority of individuals had been already sterilized.
+While these laws were ultimately repealed, a large number of individuals had been already sterilized.
 Moreover, during the eugenics era, California lawmakers forcibly sterilized thousands of individuals in mental health facilities.
 The goal was to prevent the spread of mental illness in the following generations.
 Some children were allegedly denied healthcare unless their mothers were forcibly sterilized as well.